martinkersner/martinkersner.github.io/content/posts/2026-06-13-file-dispatch-finish.md

 slug: "file-dispatch-finish"
 disqus_identifier: 2026-06-13
 author: martin
-summary: ""
+summary: "My approach to coding after graduating from university has not changed much up until early 2024, when I seriously started integrating AI in my daily workflows, but it seems that the most significant changes are still yet to come.
+At first, when experimenting with GitHub Copilot, I used it only for basic autocomplete of code in the closest scope.
+Then in 2025, I moved to Cursor which offered much better autocomplete capabilities.
+It worked throughout the whole file and multiple files as well.
+I could move faster and with very surgical precision.
+I tried to use the chat interface as well, but its capabilities were quite limited.
+It was useful mainly for debugging of known problematic parts of code, or for writing small-scope functions, and the experience was basically on-par with just using the free version of ChatGPT.
+All this time, the approaches of software engineers were more or less the same, because the tools were designed with a very specific use in mind."
 comments: true
 ---

 My approach to coding after graduating from university has not changed much up until early 2024, when I seriously started integrating AI in my daily workflows, but it seems that the most significant changes are still yet to come.
-At first, when experimenting with Github Copilot, I used it only for basic autocomplete of code in the closest scope.
+At first, when experimenting with GitHub Copilot, I used it only for basic autocomplete of code in the closest scope.
 Then in 2025, I moved to Cursor which offered much better autocomplete capabilities.
 It worked throughout the whole file and multiple files as well.
 I could move faster and with very surgical precision.
 I tried to use the chat interface as well, but its capabilities were quite limited.